pgjdbc/pgjdbc/docs/content/documentation/query.md

 toc: true
 ---

-#  Issuing a Query and Processing the Result

 Any time you want to issue SQL statements to the database, you require a `Statement`

 or `PreparedStatement` instance.
 Once you have a `Statement` or `PreparedStatement` ,